 I write fiction in both novel and short story.
 I tend to write fantasy and science fiction but I don't limit myself to that.

 I've had my short stories published in magazines and in anthologies.
 I've also written several screenplays.

 I've sat in critique groups for years and find the support and feedback valuable.
 That's why I'm interested in joining a group of dedicated writers.
 I've moved from Baltimore to Arizona to California in a short amount of time and miss the group I sat with a Baltimore which will meet in person soon.
 Since I'm not there I can't join them.

 Online is great.
 I can meet during the week or weekend and once a week to once a month.
 In-person works too if the group is within an hour or so from Redlands, CA.

-Accepted submissions include creative nonfiction, poetry, and cover art by authors that identify as women and must relate to the issue theme, as interpreted by the author, with an optimistic, hopeful vibe.
+Accepted submissions include creative nonfiction, poetry, and cover art by authors that identify as women and must relate to the issue theme and guiding questions, as interpreted by the author.
+See Submissions Guidelines for more information.

-The theme is chosen in-house by editorial staff and will be announced when submissions open.
-Accepted authors will receive a limited edition, hand-bound copy of the issue they are in as well as $10.00 USD.
-Whether accepted to the issue or not, all authors will receive an email.
+The theme is chosen in-house by the editorial staff and will be announced when submissions open.
+Submissions are anonymously voted on by staff during the reading period.
+Accepted authors will receive $10.00 USD and a PDF of the issue they are featured in.